 What is the meaning of a citrine stone spiritually?

-Spiritually, citrine meaning centers on clearing the path between intention and action.
-It carries the frequency of the sun — warming, activating, and clarifying.
+Spiritually, citrine carries the frequency of the sun — warming, activating, and clarifying.
 Traditional wisdom across Egyptian, Greek, and Roman cultures associated it with protection from negative thought, attraction of prosperity, and alignment with solar energy.
-For modern practitioners, working with citrine is primarily about removing internal friction rather than manifesting from nothing.
+For modern practitioners, working with citrine is primarily about removing internal friction between intention and action rather than manifesting from nothing.

 Is citrine natural or heat-treated, and does it matter?

 Most commercial citrine is heat-treated amethyst — temperatures between 470–560°C convert amethyst's purple to citrine's characteristic yellow-orange.
 Natural citrine exists but is rare and expensive.
-For crystal healing purposes, most experienced practitioners report no meaningful difference in working with natural versus treated citrine, as both share the same mineral composition and energetic properties.
+For crystal healing purposes, most experienced practitioners report no meaningful difference in working with natural versus treated citrine, as both share the same mineral composition and crystalline structure.
+Natural citrine appears pale and smoky; treated pieces tend toward vivid orange with a white base.

 What chakra does citrine activate?